LottePitcher/CodegardenBar/README.md

 - A way to serve a static website (https://www.npmjs.com/package/live-server)

 ### Setup configuration

-- Add a new file in the root of the backend app named `appsetttings.json.local` with all necesary crendetials
+- Add a new file in the root of the backend app named `appsetttings.json.local` with all necessary credentials
 ```json
 {
   "TwitterApi": {